johnnyiller/johnnyiller.github.io/_posts/2015-8-26-quick-guide-to-github-team-workflow.markdown

 ---
 layout: post
 title: "Quick guide to command line oriented github team workflow"
-date: 2015-8-26 16:00:00
+date: 2015-8-26 18:00:00
 comments: true
 categories: git github workflow commandline
 ---

 This is another article inspired by my work at the [thefirehoseproject](http://www.thefirehoseproject.com/).
 To be clear, the firehose team does a great job of laying out a team workflow via an advanced git topics module that they provide.
 This guide is meant for people *not taking thefirehoseproject* course or for those taking it that want a quick refresher along with some additional tips and tricks.

-First a brief overview of the workflow that teams should be using on github.
-The process should happen as follows.
-This assumes you are currently on the master branch and you want to start a new session of work on a feature branch?
+First a brief overview of the workflow that the majority of teams should be using on github.
+This flow assumes you are currently on the master branch with no local commits and you want to start a new session of work on a feature branch?

 - git pull origin master
 - git checkout -b NEW_BRANCH_NAME